AdobeDocs/campaign-standard.en/help/sending/using/predictive.md

 ### Access profile scores{#access-predictive-send-time-scores}

 Once implemented into Campaign, Machine Learning capabilities enrich profiles data with new tabs with their best open/click scores.
-Those metrics are computed by dedicated technical workflows.
+The metrics are computed by Journey AI and they are brought into Campaign using technical workflows.

 To access those metrics, you need to: